-- (1) covenants by the Tenants under the Tenancies; - (2) guarantees and Bonds (subject to the requirements of the RTRA Act) supporting the Tenancies; - (3) manufacturer's warranties regarding the Included Chattels; and - (4) builders' warranties on the Improvements; to the extent they are assignable.
-However, the right to recover arrears of Rent is not assigned to the Buyer and section 117 of the Property Law Act 1974 does not apply. - 5.5 Possession of Property and Title to Included Chattels On the Settlement Date, in exchange for the Balance Purchase Price, the Seller must give the Buyer vacant possession of the Land and the Improvements except for the Tenancies.
+- covenants by the tenants under the Tenancies; - (2) guarantees and Bonds (subject to the requirements of the RTRA Act) supporting the Tenancies; and - (3) manufacturers' warranties regarding the Included Chattels; - (4) builders' warranties on the Improvements; to the extent that they are assignable and the Buyer accepts the assignment.
+However, the right to recover arrears of Rent is not assigned to the Buyer and section 117 of the Property Law Act 1974 does not apply.

+5.5 Possession of Property and Title to Included Chattels

+On the Settlement Date, in exchange for the Balance Purchase Price, the Seller must give the Buyer vacant possession of the Lot and Exclusive Use Areas except for the Tenancies.
 Title to the Included Chattels passes at settlement.